 Hungry Hearts lunch Saturdays

-RATON — Hungry Hearts will resume serving lunch every Saturday at St. Vincent de Paul thrift store location, 401 S. 4th St. Free lunches will be served on a drive-through, take-out only basis from 12 to 1 p.m. (while supplies last, first come-first served).
-Walk-up guests will be served as well.
-We ask that all guests, whether drive up or walk up, please wear masks.
+RATON — Hungry Hearts will is serving lunch every Saturday at St. Vincent de Paul thrift store location, 401 S. 4th St. Free lunches are served on a drive-through, take-out only basis from 12 to 1 p.m. (while supplies last, first come-first served).
+Walk-up guests are served as well.
+All guests, whether drive up or walk up, should wear masks.
 As always, lunches are free and anyone is welcome.
 Drive-through guests should enter from the north end of the thrift store parking lot.

-RATON — Meetings are every Wednesday night, 7:30 p.m. at First United Methodist in Raton.
+RATON — AA meetings are every Sunday, Wednesday, and Friday night, at 6 p.m. at First United Methodist Church at 4th and Tiger Drive in Raton.
 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 A.A. is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.